MrAnderson-1999/moveo_nginx/README.md

-# One command - Full AWS Nginx Infrastructure Deployment using Terraform and Kubernetes
+# One Command - Full AWS Infrastructure Deployment using Terraform

 ## Overview
 Deploy a robust, secure AWS infrastructure and manage with Terraform using only ```terraform apply```, featuring an Nginx pod deployment in a single-node Microk8s private subnet EC2.
 Accessible through a custom DNS name linked to an Application Load Balancer (ALB) using HTTPS, the setup also includes a Bastion host for secure private subnet access and cluster managment.